telstra/MessagingAPI-v2/Introduction.md

 ## Getting access to the API
 Follow these steps to get access to the API

-1. Go to MyApps page and create a new application with `Add New App` button.
-There is a maximum of 1 free Messaging application per developer.
-Additional applications can be purchased from dev portal.
+1. Go to MyApps page to find your `Free Trial Messaging API` app and API keys.
+You can also create a new application with `Add New App` button.
+There is a maximum of 1000 free messages per developer.
+Additional messages and features can be purchased from the T.DEV portal
 2. Use the `API Key` to provision a number for your application.
 A provisioned number is **required** before you can use Messaging API
-3. User `API Key` to get an authentication token and start using the API.
+3. Use `API Key` to get an authentication token and start using the API.
 Auth tokens needs to be refreshed regularly so keep an eye on `expires`

 Now head over to **Getting Started** to get down to the details.
-Here are some samples apps and SDKs to get your started.
+Here are some sample apps and SDKs to get your started.
 Happy Messaging!

 ## Sample Apps